instnt-inc/instnt-ios-sdk/README.md

 import CFDocumentScanSDK
 ```

-* To start interacting with Instnt, the first step is to begin a transactiona and obtain a transaction id , which acts as a corelation key for the user signup session.
+* To start interacting with Instnt, the first step is to begin a transaction and obtain a transaction id , which acts as a corelation key for a user signup session.

 * See the following sample code to call the `setup` fuction: